Non-Asymptotic Analysis of Tangent Space Perturbation: Introduction and Overview of the Main Results

 We present a non-asymptotic, eigenspace perturbation analysis to bound, with high probability, the angle between the recovered linear subspace and the true tangent space as the size of the local neighborhood varies.
 The analysis accurately tracks the subspace recovery error as a function of neighborhood size, noise, and curvature.
 Thus, we are able to adaptively select the neighborhood that minimizes this bound, yielding the best estimate to the local tangent space from a large but finite number of noisy manifold samples.
 Further, the behavior of this bound demonstrates the non-trivial existence of such an optimal scale.
-We are also able to accurately and efficiently estimate the curvature and noise level of the local neighborhood.
-Finally, we introduce a geometric uncertainty principle quantifying the limits of noise-curvature perturbation for tangent space recovery.
+We also introduce a geometric uncertainty principle quantifying the limits of noise-curvature perturbation for tangent space recovery.